WallStreetMojo

 • EBITDA = Net Profit + Taxes + Interest + Depreciation + Amortization

-To simply put, depreciation is the reduction in the value of tangible assets over time that results in wear and tear of the tangible assets.
+Simply put, depreciation is the reduction in the value of tangible assets over time that results in wear and tear of the tangible assets.

 • Net income = Revenue – Cost of doing business

-Cost of doing business includes all the taxes, the interest that the company should pay, the depreciation of assets and other expenses.
+The cost of doing business includes all the taxes, the interest that the company should pay, the depreciation of assets and other expenses.
 So, net income is a company’s income after taking all the deductions and taxes into account.

-• One of the key differences is the usage of depreciation and amortization.
+• One of the key differences in the usage of depreciation and amortization.
 EBITDA is an indicator that calculates the profit of the company before paying the expenses, taxes, depreciation, and amortization.
 On the other hand, net income is an indicator that calculates the total earnings of the company after paying the expenses, taxes, depreciation, and amortization.

-• EBITDA can be measured by adding depreciation and amortization to EBIT or by adding interests, taxes, depreciation and amortization to net profit.
+• EBITDA can be measured by adding depreciation and amortization to EBIT or by adding interests, taxes, depreciation, and amortization to net profit.
 Net income, on the other hand, is calculated by subtracting revenue from the overall cost of doing the business.

 Comparative Table